RAJMORE19/DevOps-Interview-Questions/cloud/README.md

 ### **5. What is serverless computing?**

 **Answer:**
-Serverless means we don't manage servers directly.
+we don't manage servers directly.
 The cloud provider handles infrastructure and automatically scales resources.
 We mainly manage code and configuration, and billing is based on actual usage.

 ### **6. What is virtualization in cloud computing?**